Category: Investment Grade Weekly

 Flows

-According to Refinitiv Lipper, for the week ended September 20, investment-grade bond funds reported a net inflow of +$2.06bln.
-This is the largest weekly inflow for IG in since June 22.
-Flows for the full year are net positive +$25.9bln.
+According to LSEG Lipper, for the week ended April 10, investment-grade bond funds reported a net inflow of +$3.2bln.
+This was the 17th consecutive weekly inflow for IG funds.
+YTD flows into IG stand at +$33.3bln.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.